-They are experiencing everything from psychological trauma and the effects of displacement; to physical health challenges, including limb amputations and long-term pain and mobility issues; and welfare support needs.
+They experience everything from psychological trauma and the effects of displacement; to physical health challenges, including limb amputations and long-term pain and mobility issues; and welfare support needs.

 “It brings me happiness to know that one of the most prominent military charities in the UK is showing solidarity with interpreters.
 Those arriving from Afghanistan will face problems accessing support and Help for Heroes is there as a sign of hope and a warm welcome for them.” - former Afghan interpreter, Nazir Ayeen

-We have the expertise, knowledge, and skills to continue providing the support they need and deserve.
-To ensure that we can offer adequate support to arriving interpreters and those in similar roles, we are recruiting a small team to increase our capacity to deliver services to those living with visible and hidden injury and illness.
+We use our expertise, knowledge, and skills to continue providing the support they need and deserve.
+To ensure that we can offer adequate support to arriving interpreters and those in similar roles, we have recruited a small team to increase our capacity to deliver services to those living with visible and hidden injury and illness.

-The addition of this new team will allow us to manage the recent spike in need from Afghan interpreters and embedded civilians, whilst delivering the same level of service and support to fulfil our promise to be here for wounded veterans and their families for life.
+This team allows us to manage the need from Afghan interpreters and embedded civilians, whilst delivering the same level of service and support to fulfil our promise to be here for wounded veterans and their families for life.

-“They (interpreters) were a real asset.
+Former Royal Marine and Help for Heroes Case Manager, Larry Holmes, said: “They (interpreters) were a real asset.
 Without them, many more lives would have been lost, without a doubt.
-They worked for, and stood with, us and we should stand up for them now.” - former Royal Marine and Help for Heroes Case Manager, Larry Holmes
+They worked for, and stood with, us and we should stand up for them now.”

 We fight for those who fought for, and with, us.